 Wolfgang Stefan's Austrian expedition in July 1971 climbed Noshaq via the South Ridge from [location]'s Upper Tirich Glacier, following a challenging route with camps at strategic altitudes.
 The expedition faced an earthquake, adding to the challenges, and ultimately retreated from around 6,500m due to the difficulties ahead.

-In June and July of 2000, Jamie McGuinness (), Murray Macpherson () and Martin Nielson () from a five member multi-national team made what is probably the first serious attempt on Noshaq since 1978.
+In June and July of 2000, a multinational team, including Jamie McGuinness, Murray Macpherson, and Martin Nielson, embarked on a significant expedition to Noshaq.
+It is one of the first serious attempts on the peak since 1978.

 Noshaq Peak, with around 32 ascents up to 1998, witnessed numerous expeditions before the Russian invasion.
 It was the first 7,000m peak to achieve a winter ascent.